sybrew/the-seo-framework/readme.txt

 /
 * TODO Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
 Now users can now thoroughly scroll through your items when shared on social sites (where supported)!
 * TODO Added: Full Elegant Themes' Divi compatibility.
 Read more below under heading "About: Divi Compatibility".
+* TODO Added: Elegant Themes SEO compatibility.
+* TODO Added: Elegant Themes builder compatibility.
 * TODO Added: Colorized character counters!
 These subtle colors now let you know you're doing it right right away :).
+* Added: Custom Title now shows the possible additions to deliver a more expected experience.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
 This also makes the SEO bar more vibrant for non-colorblind people.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
+* TODO Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
+* TODO Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
 * Improved: Breadcrumb generation time.
+* Improved: Overal plugin speed, again.
 * TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
 Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
-* TODO Fixed: Title bug with categories when both a custom title and category title are filled in. // UNCONFIRMED, weird.
+* TODO Fixed: Title bug with categories when both a custom title and category title are filled in. // UNCONFIRMED bug, weird.
-* TODO Fixed: AnsPress bug where not all page descriptions are fetched correctly on the front-end.
+* Fixed: Bug with AnsPress where not all page descriptions are fetched correctly on the front-end.
+Because of the bugfix, the description cache will be flushed upon update.
+The cache will clean itself up within 7 days automatically.
 * Fixed: WooCommerce main shop page took the title of the latest product.
 * Fixed: Inconsistent cache key for WooCommerce shop page.
 * Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
-* Fixed: Robots.txt sitemap wasn't pointed to correctly on Mapped Multisite domains.
+* Fixed: Robots.txt sitemap wasn't pointed to correctly with mapped domains on Multisite sites.
 * Fixed: Bug for Home Title in the breadcrumbs when the homepage is a page.
 Because of the bugfix, the LD+Json cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Removed: /wp-includes/ blocking through robots.txt, this was accidentally added long ago and the removal should resolve issues with Google Webmaster Tools.